Techtonica/curriculum/javascript/event-recommender-part2.md

 4. You are required to *deploy* your completed project using Netlify or Github Pages.
 Send the links to your *Github repo* and *live site url*.

 5. You are required to have a top-notch README.md with screenshots of your project in your Github project repo.
+(Here is an example of a great README.md: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)

 ### UI Instructions